Danville, Washington: Name origin

 The former name of Nelson came from merchants Peter Bertelsen Nelson and his uncle Ole Nelson.
 Allegedly established in 1889, the earliest known reference to the settlement name is 1896.
 The next year, Narcis Peone challenged W.M.
 Clark over the townsite ownership, but lost the case.
-January 1899 is the earliest mention of the rename to Danville, prompted to prevent confusion with Nelson, British Columbia.
+The earliest mention of the renamed community to Danville was in January 1899; the renaming was prompted to prevent confusion with Nelson, British Columbia.
 Daniel (Dan) Montgomery Drumheller, an early promoter of the town, also gave his name to Drumheller Springs, having served as mayor of Spokane.
 Another theory, indicated by some early maps, placed Danville as an adjacent community, named for the Danville Mining Co.
 A further theory suggests another Nelson townsite was laid out in 1902, but its location is unclear.

+History

 Early community

 Although the Nelsons are considered the pioneer merchants, the claim of operating the first store at the locality is unsubstantiated.
 Apparently, in the early 1890s, Dennis Peone ran a store from his home, which also provided accommodation for passing visitors.
 Some individuals envious of the family's farming success resorted to arson.
-The post office opened around 1896, storekeeper P. B. Nelson being the inaugural postmaster.
+The post office opened around 1896, storekeeper P.B.
+Nelson being the inaugural postmaster.
 By that winter, businesses included the William Clark butcher shop, Woodward & Bellow saloon, and Downs hotel.

 In 1897, the townsite was laid out, and J.Y.
 Jaskulek opened a general store with a jewelry and watch repair section.
 McCarter and Hull published the Reservation Record newspaper 1897–1898, lasting less than a year, before relocating to Eureka camps (Republic).
 Around 1898, John Sucksmith opened a sawmill, but died in a boating accident about four years later.
 E.A.
 Garner, who bought the mill, died of heart attack in 1904.

 In 1900, fire destroyed Peter Nelson's store.
 Rebuilding, he experienced serious financial problems a few years later.
-In 1905, a new syndicate bought the mill, which produced 30,000 feet of lumber daily.
+In 1905, a new syndicate bought the mill, which produced 30,000 feet (9,144 meters) of lumber daily.
 Retail relocations the next year were J. Jaskulek to Spokane, and P.B.
 Nelson to two doors from the post office store, which John H. Grunwell had acquired.
 J. Bell & Co appears to have bought the Jaskulek store.
 Arson was suspected in the 1907 fire that destroyed Wm.
 Sands' blacksmith shop.

 About 1911, Danville Lumber & Milling opened a general store.
-By 1913, the mill, which produced 50,000 feet of lumber daily, was one of the three larger producers in the area.
+By 1913, the mill, which produced 50,000 feet (15,240 meters) of lumber daily, was one of the three larger producers in the area.